Berkshire Taconic strives to achieve excellence in its investments by researching and employing top specialists in each asset class.

 Founded in 1968, TA Associates is a Global Growth Private Equity firm.
 TA Associates XII LP intends to invest globally in profitable middle-market companies in growth industries and will include both minority and control investments.
 Target opportunities include minority recapitalization of companies to finance growth and/or shareholder repurchases, both leveraged and unleveraged, as well as management buyouts.
 The Foundation committed $1 million to TA Associates XII LP in June 2015.

-The Foundation committed $1.5 million to Warburg Pincus Private Equity Fund XII in September 2015.
+The foundation committed $1.5 million to Warburg Pincus Private Equity Fund XII in 2015.

 A. J. Pietrantone